 Interviewees noted the importance of providing easy-to-use forms, and cited them as a foundational service for self-represented parties.
-Forms should, at a minimum, be written in plain language and provide clear instructions to claimants explaining what type of information is being requested and how they should fill out the form to ensure it is complete and legally sufficient.
-However, Deborah Smith warned that, although forms are very important, they can be very time-consuming to alter, particularly when taking into account multiple languages.
+Forms should, at a minimum, be written in plain language and provide clear instructions to parties explaining what type of information is being requested and how they should fill out the form to ensure it is complete and legally sufficient.115 However, Deborah Smith warned that, although forms are very important, they can be very time-consuming to alter, particularly when taking into account multiple languages.

 Most courts the author spoke with make forms available online, and are in the process of making e-filing available to self-represented parties.
 In Arizona, for example, forms can be filled out online, but must be printed and sent to the court to be filed.
 In California, e-filing is subject to different rules on a county-by-county basis.
-Most counties do not have e-filing for self-represented litigants, though there is often a requirement that attorneys e-file.
-This is something that is in the process of being expanded to include self-represented parties.
+Although there is often a requirement that attorneys e-file, most counties do not have yet have e-filing for self-represented litigants.
+E-filing for self-represented parties is in development.
 Utah currently has e-filing for lawyers, but plans to expand e-filing to self-represented parties in the near future.
 Alaska is in the process of developing a statewide e-filing system that should be up-and-running for some case types by the end of the year.
 The system will be made available to all parties, both lawyers and self-represented parties, at the same time.
-E-filing is available, but optional, for self-represented litigants in Minnesota.
+E-filing is available, but optional, for self-represented litigants.

-Several courts are also making use of so-called document assembly programs to help claimants fill out paperwork, 116 and John Greacen commented that document assembly is critical for providing assistance to self-represented parties.
+Several courts are also making use of so-called document assembly programs to help parties fill out paperwork,116 and John Greacen commented that document assembly is critical for providing assistance to self-represented parties.
 Document assembly programs resemble

-&lt;sup>113 Interview with Mary Jane Ciccarello, supra note 3; Interview with Pamela Ortiz, supra note 76.
+113 Interview with Mary Jane Ciccarello, supra note 54; Interview with Pamela Ortiz, supra note 76.

-&lt;sup>114 Interview with Shawn Friend, supra note 54; Interview with Sara Gonsalves, supra note 54; Interview with Bonnie Hough, supra note 54.
+114 Interview with Shawn Friend, supra note 54; Interview with Sara Gonsalves, supra note 54; Interview with Bonnie Hough, supra note 54.

-&lt;sup>115 Interview with Stacey Marz, supra note 54; Interview with Pamela Ortiz, supra note 76; Interview with John Greacen, supra note 86.
+115 Interview with Stacey Marz, supra note 54; Interview with Pamela Ortiz, supra note 76; Interview with John Greacen, supra note 86.

-&lt;sup>116 Interview with Mary Jane Ciccarello, supra note 54; Interview with Sara Gonsalves, supra note 54; Interview with Bonnie Hough, supra note 54.
+116 Interview with Mary Jane Ciccarello, supra note 54; Interview with Sara Gonsalves, supra note 54; Interview with Bonnie Hough, supra note 54.

 TurboTax, and ask litigants a series of plain language questions - once the litigants have answered all the questions, the software automatically generates completed forms.
-These interactive document assembly programs can be extremely helpful for self-represented parties, particularly those with limited education or English proficiency.
-Document assembly has been used with particular success in the family law context, and courts are working to expand it to other types of cases as well.
+These interactive document assembly programs can be extremely helpful for self-represented parties, particularly those with limited education or English proficiency.117 Document assembly has been used with particular success in the family law context, and courts are working to expand it to other types of cases as well.